Previouslynamedjeff/raycaster-java/readme.md

 ## Introduction

-raycaster-java is a basic raycaster.
+raycaster-java is a basic raycaster demo meant to test the basics of raycasting.

 ## Build